karafka/rdkafka-ruby/README.md

 active maintenance.
 We remove Ruby version from our CI builds if they become EOL.

-`rdkafka` was written because we needed a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
-We run it in production on very high traffic systems.
+`rdkafka` was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
+AppSignal runs it in production on very high-traffic systems.

 This gem only provides a high-level Kafka consumer.
 If you are running an older version of Kafka and/or need the legacy simple consumer we